Templates in Blazor AutoComplete Component

 Action failure template

-There is also an option to custom design the suggestion list content when the data fetch request fails at the remote server.
-This can be achieved using the ActionFailureTemplate property.
+Customize the popup content shown when a data fetch request fails at the remote server using the ActionFailureTemplate property.

-In the following sample, when the data fetch request fails, the AutoComplete displays the notification.
+In the following sample, when the data fetch request fails, the AutoComplete displays a notification.

 @using Syncfusion.Blazor.Data